Click on pictures to enlarge

 Mechanical Navigation

-Computer MK III H (pg1 pilot)
+Computer MK III H (No 39 pg 1 Pilot Equip)

 Royal Air Force issue Navigational Computer